PIH/openmrs-distro-pihemr/README.md

 If installing directly, install MySQL Community Server 5.6 following the instructions for your platform.
 It must be version 5.6, other versions will not work.

-An easier approach is likely to install docker and use the OpenMRS SDK to set up an instance of MySQL within a docker container
+An easier approach is likely to install Docker (https://www.docker.com/) and use the OpenMRS SDK to set up an instance of MySQL within a docker container.

 ## Set up a development environment of a PIH EMR distibution